These everyday spending habits could be the reason you’re broke most of the time.

-For example, if you buy a bag of frozen chicken breasts, you can use the poultry in multiple ways such as in a main dish, chicken salad or added to a lettuce salad, stir-fry, tacos or enchiladas or another favorite chicken dish.
+For example, if you buy a bag of frozen chicken breasts, you can use the poultry in multiple ways such as in the main dish, chicken salad or added to a lettuce salad, stir-fry, tacos, enchiladas, or another favorite chicken dish.

 Published by Debt.com, LLC